takejerrey/CS-3560-Assignment-1/README.md

-# CS-3560-Assignment-1
+# Multi-Level Inheritance
-This Project is for Object Oriented Design and Programming.
-The goal of the project is to utilize oject oriented deisgn principles to create a working voting simulation program.
+The purpose of this project is to demonstrate the basic functionalities of multi-level inheritance, and understanding the benefits it provides.